skyehawk023/ENSE-271-Group-G-Reach-Autism-Site/Artifacts/readme.md

 * Improve the donation process
 * Volunteer calls to action
 * Outreach
+* They have had issues getting interventionalists - needs to be open and inviting for them to come work with the organization

 #### Discoverability
 The community should be made aware of the services that Reach Autism Learning provides and should be able to easily access the resources they need quickly.